Welcome to Southeast Missouri State University!

 (573) 651-2270 | TB Testing

-Missouri law requires all students attending Southeast Missouri State University to complete Tuberculosis (TB) Screening/Test.
+Missouri law requires all students attending Southeast Missouri State University to complete a Tuberculosis (TB) Screening/Test.
 During International Student Orientation, you will visit the Campus Clinic to receive the required TB Test.
 More Information

-Meningitis & Mumps, Measles, Rubella (MMR)
+Meningitis and Mumps, Measles, Rubella (MMR)

 Meningitis vaccination is required for students living on campus.
 The Mumps, Measles, Rubella (MMR) vaccine is highly recommended for all students.
 Students may e-mail their Meningitis documentation to the Office of Residence Life or bring it with them to present during the check-in event.
 Students may also choose to receive the MMR vaccination at the Campus Clinic on during International student orientation.